One year and counting!

 Sharon's egg and chile souffle

-1 lb.
-Monterey Jack Cheese, grated
+1/2 lb.
+Monterey Jack or Pepper Jack Cheese, grated

 Jon's Garden Salsa